unpoly/unpoly3-slides/index.md

 Aborting requests targeting a fragment
 --------------------------------------

-Clicking this link will cancel requests targeting `.region` or its descendants:
+Clicking this link will automatically cancel requests targeting `.region` or its descendants:

 ```html
 <a href="/path" up-target=".region">